cjacker/enjoy/README.md

 `-D` : to enable debug mode to help you find with joystick "key" should be mapped.

 `-n` : to ignore default configuration.

+`-i` : to use 'uinput' instead of XTest to simulate mouse motion, better performance and experience.

 `-c <config file name>` : to load another config file instead of `~/.config/enjoyrc`, useful for launching multiple instances to support multiple joystick devices.